jboulanger/sganalysis/README.md

 # Stress Granule analysis

-Python scripts to stress granule analyse images.
+Python scripts to process stress granule screen.

+Image are acquired on a Nikon wide-field system.

+Processing is done on a HPC cluster.

 ## Installation
 To run the code on a cluster, you might need to enable your slurm account and storage account.